abhisheks008/DL-Simplified/Online Food Delivery Preferences Analysis/Model/README.md

 5. **Challenges**: Common issues such as late deliveries, hygiene concerns, wrong orders, missing items, and delivery delays.
 6. **User Feedback**: Reviews, Google Maps accuracy, politeness of delivery personnel, and the influence of ratings.
 7. **Outcome**: Whether this consumer will buy again or not (e.g., "Output").
-`

 ### 🧾 **Description**

-`This project is divided into two main tasks:
+This project is divided into two main tasks:

 Customer Reordering Behavior Prediction:
 For predicting whether a customer will reorder, CNN, RNN, and RNN+LSTM models were used.
 These models are trained on the structured dataset containing demographic data and behavioral factors.

 Sentiment Analysis of Customer Reviews:
 For text-based sentiment analysis, DNN, LSTM, and GRU models were developed.
-These models aim to classify customer reviews as positive or negative, helping businesses understand customer satisfaction more effectively..`
+These models aim to classify customer reviews as positive or negative, helping businesses understand customer satisfaction more effectively.

 ### 🧮 **What I had done!**

-`1) Data Preprocessing:
+1) Data Preprocessing:
 -Removed missing and irrelevant data (e.g., 'Nil' reviews).
 -Tokenized reviews and converted them into sequences suitable for deep learning models.